Democratic Forum of Germans in Romania: Presidential elections

-^{1} Klaus Iohannis was still a member of the FDGR and he was the common centre-right candidate that was endorsed in 2014 by the Christian Liberal Alliance (ACL).
+^{1} Klaus Iohannis was still a member of the FDGR/DFDR and he was the common centre-right candidate that was endorsed in 2014 by the Christian Liberal Alliance (ACL).

-^{2} Klaus Iohannis was endorsed by FDGR and PNL.
+^{2} Klaus Iohannis was endorsed by FDGR/DFDR and PNL.

+^{3} Initially for the first round, the political stance of the FDGR/DFDR was against extremists, then for Elena Lasconi in the subsequent second round which did not ultimately take place because the respective election was annulled.

-^{3} Crin Antonescu was announced as common PSD, PNL, UDMR and Minorities candidate.
+^{4} Crin Antonescu was announced as common PSD, PNL, UDMR/RMDSZ and the parties of ethnic minorities' candidate.